 Automated XRF sensor technology can be applied to many different types of scrap material, and can therefore serve various recycling industries.
 Extracting copper meatballs from ferrous shred, sorting of non-ferrous metals by composition or alloy grade and sorting glass are a few of many examples where the X-STREAM technology can be beneficial for scrap processors.
 Olympus Innov-X is expert in XRF technology and aims to focus on developing and manufacturing the X-Stream sensors only.
 They are currently being used by sorting system manufacturer BT-Wolfgang Binder who implements the X-Stream sensors into their proven sorting systems.

-For more information on the X-STREAM Glass sorting system, please visit the website of BT-Wolfgang Binder GmnbH.
+For more information on X-STREAM sorting systems, please visit BT-Wolfgang Binder GmnbH.